 I’d be lying if I said I’ve stuck to every single self care activity or routine I’ve tried.
-Trust me, I have plenty of half-empty journals and unfinished workout plans in my past.
+Trust me, I have plenty of half-empty journals and unfinished workout plans in my past and made all of the common self care mistakes.
 But over the years, I’ve gotten better at crafting self care routines I enjoy and setting myself up for success in keeping them.

 I don’t want to see you abandon any more journals, friend.
 Avoid these common self care mistakes and create a routine you’ll actually want to stick to.

 6 Common Mistakes People Make When Crafting a Self Care Routine

 The key to sticking to your self care routine is designing it to be as sustainable as possible.
 These are the most common self care mistakes I see women (especially business owners) making in their routines (and the common self-care myths they think they need to stick to).

 The only thing harder than starting a new routine?
 Starting one you don’t really like.

 I work with so many clients who wish they were the kind of people who got up at 5:00 am, went for a five-mile run, and got ready for the day before the sun came up.
 But when we dig deeper into their goals, we realize that they wouldn’t actually enjoy that life.
 Maybe they’ve never liked running or aren’t morning people.
 They don’t want that life, but they’ve been conditioned to believe that this is what a productive morning routine is supposed to look like.

 Instead of choosing a bunch of self care activities you’ll dread doing, start with activities you already enjoy.
 Read your favorite book, treat yourself to a face mask, or make a fancy cup of coffee.
 You’ll be more likely to make time for the things you enjoy, especially once you feel the difference self care makes in your everyday life.